UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Design

-\item \textbf{The Database} is used to store and share fuzzing data (e.g., seeds, fuzzing status).
+We propose to use centralized dynamic scheduling to optimize distributed fuzzing globally from aspects of seed selection, energy scheduling, fuzzing status synchronization, and task dispatching.
+As Fig.~\ref{design} shows, the fuzzing architecture consists of four components: a \emph{scheduler}, a \emph{database}, the \emph{fuzzing instances}, and the \emph{evaluating instances}.
+Among the computing nodes that make up the distributed system, one is selected as the \emph{main node}, and the rest are \emph{working nodes} that are used to conduct fuzzing or to evaluate the seeds.

+On the main node, a scheduler is designed for scheduling seed evaluation, prioritizing the seeds in a queue, processing requests from the fuzzing instances, and dispatching fuzzing tasks.
+A fuzzing task contains two kinds of information: the index of the seed (i.e. the hash value) and an integer indicating how many times the seed should mutate (i.e. the energy).
+Meanwhile, a database is deployed on the main node to store and share fuzzing data (e.g., seeds, fuzzing status, and coverage).
 Each fuzzing instance connects to the database to synchronize fuzzing information and seeds.
-We will introduce the synchronization scheme in section \ref{sync}.
+The synchronization scheme will be introduced in Section \ref{sync}.

-\item \textbf{The evaluating instance} works to process the new seeds to filter out the duplicates from the database.
-The evaluating instances are dynamically switched from the fuzzing instances based on the requirement of the evaluating tasks.
-We will introduce this scheme in section \ref{dynamic}.

-\item \textbf{The fuzzing instance} is responsible for running test cases and mutating seeds.
-They download task seeds assigned by the scheduler from the database and upload new seeds to the database.
-A majority of the computing cores are used to run fuzzing instances.